 If you have a dog, you probably have a lot of supplies, toys, bedding, and other items for them, too.
-Today’s post is about how to organize your dog stuff.
+Make your life easier by organizing your dog stuff.
+Check out unique ways to store treats, toys, and other essentials for your dog.

 DIY leash holder.

-There are so many designs out there.
+There are so many DIY leash holder designs out there.
 Here are two I really like:

 This one uses scrap wood.
 I love the mason jar of treats, too.
-Lacey is VERY big on treats!
+Charlie is VERY big on treats!

 By the way, here are 25 other things you can do with mason jars!